 4. Chow Chow

-Regardless of origins, the Chow Chow has become one of the most iconic dog breeds in Asia.
+Some historians claim they’re actually from Mongolia, whereas others believe they originated from northern Arctic.
+But regardless of their origins, the Chow Chow has become one of the most iconic dog breeds in Asia.
 These dogs have made it to nearly every Asian country today.

-They’re most known for their teddy-bear like coat and black/blue/purple-ish tongues, which is rare among all dog breeds.
-In fact, mixed dogs with such tongues are often mixed with Chow Chow somewhere along their bloodline.
+They’re most known for their teddy bear-like coat and black, blue or purple-ish tongues, which is rare among all dog breeds.
+In fact, mutts with such colored tongues are often mixed with Chow Chow somewhere along their bloodline.

-Researchers have claimed the Chow Chow to the one of the least intelligent dog breeds.
-However, they’re just stubborn dogs with an independent mind.
-They won’t unnecessarily do your bidding just because.
+And while researchers have claimed the Chow Chow to the one of the least intelligent dog breeds, they are smarter than you think.
+These misunderstood dogs are just stubborn dogs with an independent mind.
+They won’t do your bidding just because you ask.

 RECOMMENDED: Chow Chow – Guide to the Black Tongue Dog

 Did you know the Pug is an Asian dog breed?
 Specifically, one from China.
-Neither did I. Perhaps one of the most popular Asian dogs, the Pug is a little mischievous dog with a playful attitude.
-There’s so much to love with them.
+Perhaps one of the most popular Asian dogs in the world, the Pug is a little mischievous dog with a playful attitude.
+There’s so much to love about them.

-They’ve become widely recognized and have been featured in some of the most prestigious organizations.
-For example, Pugs were favorite among Chinese emperors and often made great companions to them.
+Pugs have become widely recognized and frequently featured by some of the most prestigious organizations.
+For example, Pugs were favorites among Chinese emperors and made great companions to them.
 In addition, they were the official dog of Holland’s royal House of Orange.

 Pugs are known for their big round eyes on their large round heads.
 The face wrinkles and brow give them an almost human-like expression at times.
 Whether they’re happy, sad or curious, owners will somehow be able to tell through their many expressions.

 These Asian dogs adjust well to almost every environment.
 They’re great in an apartment or a large house, in the city or the suburbs.
-However, try to keep them away from extreme climates.
-They’ll manage but will thrive in places with moderate temperatures.
+Just make sure to keep them away from extreme climates.
+And as for lap dog duties, they’re one of the best at the job.